 Important: 1098-T Reporting

-Important Information regarding payments: Payments received in our Student Accounts Office via regular mail (paper checks) on or before December 20, 2020 will be posted to your account in 2020 and reported on your 2020 Form 1098-T. Payments received after December 20, 2020 will not be reported on the current year 1098-T due to the necessary processing time prior to the University closure December 24, 2020-January 1, 2021.
+Important Information regarding payments: Payments received in our Student Accounts Office via regular mail (paper checks) on or before December 20, 2023 will be posted to your account in 2023 and reported on your 2023 Form 1098-T. Payments received after December 20, 2023 will not be reported on the current year 1098-T due to the necessary processing time prior to the University closure December 22, 2023-December 31, 2023.

 Under federal law, beginning with tax year 2018 and later, we will report in Box 1 the amount of QTRE you paid during the year up to a maximum of QTRE billed during the calendar year plus carryover amounts of unpaid QTRE from the prior year.